Souparno-Bhowmick/Excel_Coffee-Sales_Dashboard/README.md

 # Excel_Coffee-Sales_Dashboard
-This project showcases a fully interactive Coffee Sales Dashboard built in Microsoft Excel.
-The dashboard is designed to track and visualize coffee sales performance across different coffee types, countries, and customers.
-It combines key Excel functions and features to deliver a professional, data-driven tool for decision-making.
+This Coffee Sales Dashboard is a fully interactive Excel-based business intelligence tool designed to provide a visual and analytical overview of coffee sales performance over time.
+Built using advanced Excel features and formulas, the dashboard allows users to monitor trends, filter insights, and make informed business decisions with ease.

 Key Features: